 It is lean management and continuous improvement process that is designed to boost efficiency and reduce wastage.
 The origins of Hoshin planning trace back to the period after WWII.
 Japan was dealing with damaged infrastructure, and there was a need to rebuild.
 Different teams from the Allied forces were required to work together.

 One of the participants was statistician W. Edwards Deming, who helped establish quality control initiatives (Deming Cycle / PDCA).
 It was necessary to develop a framework that would enable the top management to be accountable for policies and procedures.

 Hoshin planning champions the setting up of annual objectives from top-down.
 The lean methodology aligns individual and company goals.
 Once the organisation's objectives are clear, they are communicated to every section in the hierarchy.

-Catchball is a term originated from children’s ball game, but instead of a ball being thrown around its an idea between passed around.
+Catchball is a term that originated from children's ball games, but instead of a ball being thrown around it's an idea passed around.

 Hoshin Kanri is not a method where it is executed from the top-down but a joint effort between everyone.
 From the highest level to the lower level of the team an optimal goal is set and mutually agreed so everyone is working towards the same business goals.

 Working as a team collecting feedback from people closest to the operation can give valuable information or identify fail points that may not have been identified by people who do activity work in this area.
 This can save costly errors and including everyone in the decision can reduce demotivation from the team as they are fully included in the process.
 This is the essence of the Catchball.

 Hoshin Kanri catchball is about gathering information and data to start a discussion with everyone about business improvements and goals.
 Including multiple departments, many different roles and levels within the business, or business processes.
 Allowing everyone to provide input in the proposal.

 Executing the Hoshin planning approach means implementing each of the seven stages involved.